doduong102/How-to-Lab-1/index.md

 (Notice how the same colored file names from `ls -a` can also be seen when entering `ls -lat`)

-`cat /home/linux/ieng6/cs15lsp23/public/hello.txt` - stands for "concatenate" and prints the contents of a file
+`cat /home/linux/ieng6/cs15lsp23/public/hello.txt` - stands for "concatenate" and prints the contents of a file.
+The `/home/linux/ieng6/cs15lsp23/public/hello.txt` part of the command is directory of the file that we are trying to concatenate.

 These are just the ones that I used.
 There's a longer list in the original lab guidelines.
 Here's the final result.